Summer Greenhouse Cooling Ideas

 5 effective ways to keep your greenhouse cool in the summer

 Worried about the rising temperature of your greenhouse?
-Fear not; here are the 5 most effective ways to keep your greenhouse cool in the summer:
+Fear not; here are the 5 most effective ways to keep your greenhouse cool in the summer along with some design inspiration.

 Monitor temperature